Spark - AI Model Card

 Hallucination and bias propagation

 Model hallucinations and biases are mitigated by Nexthink through continuous performance monitoring and regular model updates.
-Sources used to create a response are provided to users who want to check the accuracy of its responses.
+Sources used to create a response are provided to users who want to check the accuracy of the responses.

 Handling of personal data